jamessanders/twine/README.md

     {{ not(gt?(users.length, 3)) }} determines if the users list is of length greater then 3 and then negates the boolean returned.

+## Interfacing with Haskell

+In order to present useful data to a template one must construct a context to evaluate the template in.
+This can be done easier with the `ContextWriter` monad which is a simply Writer monad that builds a context.
+You can run the `ContextWriter` monad with the `makeContext` function as show in the example below.

+    context <- makeContext $ do
+      "title"  =: "Test Page"
+      "author" =: "James"
+      "users"  =: ["Tom", "Pete", "Dave"]

+    evalTemplate "test.tmpl" context >>= print

+The above example would bind three "objects" into our template, then the context is used when evaluating the template "test.tmpl".
+Its that simple.

+In the example above we bind two String type values and a value of the type [String] into our template but, we can bind any sort of type container into out template so long as it is part of the `ContextBinding` typeclass as shown in the following example...

+    data User = User {
+        getName :: String,
+        getAge  :: Int,
+        getOccupation :: String
+    }

+    class (Monad m) => ContextBinding m User where binding "name" = return . bind . getName binding "age"  = return . bind . getAge binding "job"  = return . bind . getOccupation
+        makeString _ = return "<User>"

+In the above example we have a custom type `User` which we make part of the `ContextBinding` typeclass.
+When a property is reference by our template for example `{{user.name}}` the `binding` function is called with the property name and the object to lookup the property on, so `user.name` would cause the iterpretor to called `binding "name" user`.
+Whatever the binding function returns is what is returned to out template.
+When the interpretor is ready to ready to render the template then the `makeString` function is called on the object.
+We can now use anything of the type `User` in our context builder as shown below...

+    let user = User "Peter" 24 "Monkey Salesman" context <- makeContext $ do
+        "user" =: user
+    evalTemplate "test.tmpl" context

+Thats all there is to it!